 - Day to day funding, managed by monitoring future cash flows to ensure that requirements can be met. - Maintaining rolling forecasts of the Company's liquidity position on the basis of expected cash flows.

 Exposure to liquity risk

 The following are the remaining contractual maturities of financial liabilities at the reporting date.
-The amounts are gross and undiscounted .
+The amounts are gross and undiscounted, and includes interest accrued but not due on borrowings.